Shrimp Welfare Project

 We intend to work on the demand side, reaching out to relevant stakeholders along the supply chain to improve welfare standards for shrimps.
 Some of the “Asks” we are considering include requiring their suppliers meet certain water quality metrics, incorporate more humane slaughter practices, reduce eyestalk ablation, and limit stocking densities.

-We will also work with farmers to improve water quality (focusing on oxygen levels).
+We will also work with farmers to improve water quality.
 The intention is to identify farmers that are part of the supply chain of the organizations we will be working with on the demand side.
 From conversations with organizations that have been involved in the transition to cage-free hens, we feel that our probabilities of success are maximized if we can directly link supply and demand, transitioning consumption towards a (today non-existent) market for higher-welfare shrimps.

 Are Shrimps Sentient?